iotexproject/dev-portal-content/academy/walk-to-earn-workshop-part-2.md

 ```

 Notice how we **transfer all the pre-minted STEP tokens** to the WalkToEarn contract to fund rewards distribution!

+**Make sure you don't loose this log as we will need it later when we configure the oracle!**

 We have deployed the Layer-1 smart contracts for the oracle to function and for the users to get rewardsd.
 With all that, Part II is over and in Part III we will configure the data oracle to put everything together and see if we can get some STP tokens for our walking activity using the Arduino board!